International Studies Student Council (ISSC)

 Allison Punch is focusing her studies on international security and norms, with a second major in political science.
 Her interests include peace and conflict studies, genocide prevention, international development and human rights, with a particular regional focus on Eastern and Central Africa.
 Her interests in East Africa have led her to take five semesters of Kiswahili language at Michigan and to travel to Kenya three times.
 She is a recipient of the 2013 Fulbright-Hays Group Project Abroad and will spend seven weeks studying Kiswahili in Arusha, Tanzania in summer 2013.
 Allison is a member of Human Rights Through Education, and an alumna of the Michigan in Washington program where she interned with the Enough Project, at the Center for American Progress, an advocacy organization dedicated to ending genocide and crimes against humanity in the Democratic Republic of the Congo, Sudan and South Sudan, and other areas of Central and Eastern Africa.Contact Allison.

-Emma is also focusing on global health and the environment, with a second major in psychology.
+Emma Carlson is focusing on global health and the environment, with a second major in psychology.
 She has participated in a service trip to Ecuador and the Galapagos Islands, during which worked closely with Ecuadorians and learned about a culture and way of living different from her own.
 Emma has also increased her Spanish proficiency be studying abroad in Madrid, Spain during the Winter of 2013.
 She believes that if more people traveled with open minds rather than judgmental attitudes we could make great strides in global health.
 Contact Emma.

 Sana Kagalwalla is an international studies and economics major with a focus on Arabic and the Middle East.
 Born and raised in Chicago, she and her family also spent a few years living in Singapore.
 Sana's internship experience includes development work with an NGO in India and a position in the Bureau of International Organizations at the U.S. Department of State.
 Her career plans focus on the fields of foreign policy, international development, or international business.
 This is Sana's second stint with the ISSC, which she previously served as Secretary.
 Contact Sana.